 Section 7: Chair of the Board of Directors

 The Chair of the Board shall be the principal elected officer of the Corporation.
-The Chair shall preside at all meetings of the members, the Board of Directors and the Executive Committee.
-The Chair shall appoint the Chairpersons of all committees and shall appoint the members of the Board Nominating Committee and fill any vacancies therein.
+The Chair shall preside at all meetings of the Board of Directors and the Executive Committee.
+The Chair shall appoint the Chairpersons of all committees and shall appoint the Board Nominating Committee and fill any vacancies therein.

 Section 8: Chair-Elect

 The Chair-Elect shall perform such duties as the Chair of the Board of Directors may assign from time to time.
 In the absence of the Chair, the Chair-Elect, at the request of the Chair, or in the lack of such request, by the vote of those present, shall preside at meetings of the Board of Directors and the Executive Committee.
 In the event that the office of Chair is vacated, the Chair-Elect shall be designated by the Executive Committee to serve as “Acting Chair” of the Board until the vacancy has been filled by the Board of Directors as provided for in Article VI, Section 7.